MSP General Principles and Publication Ethics

 5. The handling editor may at any time request that the author(s) submit a revision (for example, to take into account a referee’s comments).
 This does not imply that the paper will be accepted if the revision is made.

-6. The handling editor makes a recommendation to the full Editorial Board with justification explaining the reasoning and the standards which he is using.
+6. The handling editor makes a recommendation to the full Editorial Board with justification explaining the reasoning and the standards which are being used.

 7. If the recommendation is rejection, a week is allowed for objections.